DavidJClark/phpVMS-RealScheduleLite/readme.txt

 This is a VERY BASIC BETA version of this module.
 It only includes basic functionality and does not include the New England Virtual route builder and mapping functions.

-Nabeel has set up a bug tracker for REALScheduleLite here -> http://bugs.phpvms.net/browse/RSL Please use it to report bugs,, THANKS! ;)

 Released under the following license:
 Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License